tanfwong/dsp_notes/_sources/ch1/systems.md

     &= \sum_{k=-\infty}^{\infty} x[k] h[n-k] & (\mathcal{T}  \text{ is time-invariant})
     \end{align*}
     ```{note}
-    In above and also hereafter, implictly convergence (in some sense)
+    In above and also hereafter, implict convergence (in some sense)
     is assumed when we write an infinite series like
     $\sum_{k=-\infty}^{\infty} x[k] h[n-k]$.
     We may sometimes discuss more about the assumed convergence.